ManikantaR/git-tips-and-tricks/README.md

  # Git hooks
  use Husky javascript library to use git hooks.

- # Goto previous brnach - if you had recently switched out of branch and forgot brnach name, you could tp previous branch
+ # Goto previous branch - if you had recently switched out of branch and forgot brnach name, you could tp previous branch
  git checkout -